 “Everything processed in Excel is small data.”

 But this does not mean you need to use Excel to process small data – this is only one way to go.
 If you are already used to working with data but you do not have the technical skills to build predictive models, you might still rely on spreadsheets to get the job done.

 One such technology that works very well with small datasets is MyDataModels.
-It does not require a data scientist or machine learning skills – not even coding skills are necessary to get started with MyDataModels since it has been created with the target to democratize machine learning.
+It does not require data science or machine learning skills – not even coding skills are necessary to get started with MyDataModels since it has been created with the goal to democratize machine learning.
 What is more, you do not need a powerful server – your laptop, or even your mobile will do.

 - Prepare your dataset and upload it for the training.

 - Define your business objective, the target variable: What do you want to predict?